ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-15. What are some advantages of using XGBoost?
+Q. What are some advantages of using XGBoost?

 <details><summary><b>Answer</b></summary>